You want smart political talk without the meltdowns?

 Because I believe in case something happens and goes sideways on the Senate.

-I'm pretty sure that'll stimulate the economy, get people back to work and get the economy moving again, which I think we need is what we're hired to do.
+I'm pretty sure that'll stimulate the economy, get people back to work, and get the economy moving again, which I think we need.

 All right.

-Mr. Speaker, you see in 200 days.
+Mr. Speaker, you'll see you in 200 days.

-All right, holding them accountable, our news segment, both on radio and television, these are the promises made, promises that need to be kept.
+All right, holding them accountable, our new segment, both on radio and television.

-That was my interview with Speaker of the House, Paul Ryan.
+That was my interview with Speaker of the House Paul Ryan.

 So Jim Jordan is with us.

-He's also a founding member of the Freedom Caucus, former chair of the Freedom Caucus, and hopefully he can add some context and texture and and expand this discussion.
+He's also a founding member of the Freedom Caucus, former chair of the Freedom Caucus, and hopefully he can add some context and texture and expand this discussion.

-I was asking him specifically where's the consensus plan?
+I was asking him specifically: where's the consensus plan?

-Well, in healthcare, I don't think there is one because we haven't seen it, right?
+Well, in health care, I don't think there is one because we haven't seen it, right?

 The only plan that's out there right now is the one the House Freedom Caucus put forward on the House side and Dr. Paul, Senator Paul put forward on the Senate side.